Fiddle Leaf Fig Bacterial Infection — Spots That Start at the Edges

 - 4

-Apply a copper-based bactericide spray (copper octanoate or copper hydroxide products labeled for ornamental plants) to all remaining foliage.
-Apply in the morning so leaves dry during the day.
-Repeat every 7–14 days for 4–6 weeks.
+Apply a copper-based bactericide — copper octanoate or copper hydroxide products labeled for ornamentals — to all remaining foliage, ideally in the morning so the leaves have the full day to dry.
+Repeat every seven to fourteen days for four to six weeks.

 - 5